Validating UTM tracking in FastStore

 marketingData

-and expand it.
-There, you will see the parameterutmSource: "google"
+field and expand it.
+There, you'll see theutmSource: "google"

-, which means that it was captured during the user’s session.
+parameter, which means it was captured during the user's session.

 Step 2: Verify checkout attribution

-When a user arrives at your store via a link containing, for example,
+When a user arrives at your store through a link containing, for example,

 ?utm_source=google